hail-is/hail/python/hail/docs/hailpedia/matrix_table.rst

     >>> mt.aggregate_entries(hl.agg.mean(mt.GQ))
     67.73196915777027

-It is possible to compute multiple values simultaneously (and encouraged, because grouping two computations together will run twice as fast!) by creating a tuple or struct:
+It is possible to compute multiple values simultaneously by creating a tuple or struct.
+This is encouraged, because grouping two computations together is far more efficient by traversing the dataset only once rather than twice.

     >>> mt.aggregate_entries((agg.stats(mt.DP), agg.stats(mt.GQ)))
     (Struct(mean=41.83915800445897, stdev=41.93057654787303, min=0.0, max=450.0, n=34537, sum=1444998.9999999995),